GeniusTS/roles/README.md

-# Roles And Permissions For Laravel 5.3
+# Roles And Permissions For Laravel 5.X

 It is a fork from [bican/roles](https://github.com/romanbican/roles) package,
-I made some changes to make it work with laravel 5.3
+I made some changes to make it work with laravel 5.3 and greater.

 - [Installation](#installation)